Ira Schuster

 Ira Schuster (October 13, 1889 – October 10, 1946) was an American songwriter, who worked as a pianist at various publishing companies on Tin Pan Alley in the early 20th century.
 He was also known as John Siras.

 Biography

 He was born in New York City on October 13, 1889, to Sarah and Morris Schuster.
 His father was from Germany and his mother from England.
-He had a brother, Joseph Schuster (vaudeville).
+He had a brother, John Schuster.
 Schuster married Minnie and had two children, Wallace Schuster and Phoebe Schuster.